Air Force Veterans Mesothelioma Lawyer

 - The U. S. Armed Forces used asbestos-containing products in ships, aircraft, buildings, barracks, mess halls, and other military facilities.

 - The Department of Veterans Affairs states that there are over 25 million Americans that have previously served in the U.S. Military.

-- USAF Veterans were also exposed to asbestos working in aviation crash crews and when fighting fires and rescuing personnel from burning planes.
+- USAF Veterans had exposure to asbestos working in aviation crash crews and when fighting fires and rescuing personnel from burning planes.

 - Asbestos was found in the Eagle Ridge housing area on Ellsworth Air Force Base after a recent inspection of military housing.

-The Navy Surgeon General became aware In 1939 that asbestosis was being caused by extended asbestos exposure to Veterans yet the Navy continued its use of asbestos for 4 more decades.
+The Navy Surgeon General became aware.
+In 1939 that asbestosis was being caused by extended asbestos exposure to Veterans, yet the Navy continued its use of asbestos for four more decades.
 U. S. regulations on asbestos exposure began in the late 1970s.
-Because of its long latency period asbestos-related diseases like Mesothelioma cancer has made Veterans sick through no fault of their own.
-U. S. Courts are now holding asbestos companies and manufacturers that exposed Veterans to the toxic asbestos dust and fibers accountable by awarding mesothelioma victims large settlements for their pain and suffering.
+Because of its long latency period, asbestos-related diseases like Mesothelioma cancer has made Veterans sick through no fault of their own.
+U. S. Courts are holding asbestos companies and manufacturers that exposed Veterans to the toxic asbestos dust and fibers accountable by awarding victims large settlements for their pain and suffering.

 U. S. Branches of Service

 More than 4.1 million people in the United States suffer a workplace injury or occupational illness each year.

 Air Force and Asbestos Exposure